It’s time for S to throw opinions down on a very boring subject.

 We block outside servers to protect our customers from the dangers of the net!

 Not your job!
 I understand that you wish to make all of your customers happy and part of that is keeping grandmas computer free of viruses whenever little Jimmy comes by and looks up robot porn!
 If you regulate free speech and you try to firewall what your customers are looking for then you’re no better then the government that you hate so much!

 We all keep our prices as competitive as we can but due to regulation that’s the best we can do!

 This only works if there is a visible progression in the Moores law of technology.
-In many cases the cable and DSL infrastructures that needs to be upgraded to give your customers better speed rarely happens.
+In many cases the cable and DSL infrastructures that need to be upgraded to give your customers better speed rarely happen.
 This is why customers feel like you’re just sitting on the money instead of doing something for them.
-The support for this argument then falls completely apart afterwards!
+The support for this argument then falls completely apart afterward!

 We would never block or downgrade any sites!

 This is a type of power that has even corrupted Google.
 The world seriously doubts any company has that level of self-control.
 You’re going to do it which is the very reason why people will continue to tell ISP’s to fuck off.
 Not that you are given the stranglehold you have on a city by city basis.

 We can’t have fire alarms interfering with twitter feeds!
 This is why we need to abolish this stupid law!